kochrt/kochrt.github.io/resume.md

         company: "Cladwell",
         url: "https://cladwell.com",
         location: "Cincinnati, OH",
-        time: "May 2017 - Mar 2018",
+        time: "May 2017 - May 2018",
         details: [
-            "All-aspect iOS app development - quickly iterated features in response to market demands in a fast-paced startup environment", "Reduced instances of crashing by a factor of 10, while simultaneously adding new features", "Converted app from a thick to a thin client in conjuction with API rollout", "Raised app rating from 3.x to 4.4+"
+            "Converted iOS app from a thick to a thin client in conjuction with API rollout", "Reduced instances of crashing by a factor of 10, while simultaneously adding new features", "Raised app rating from 3.x to 4.4+",
-        ]
+            "Led Growth Team engineering efforts to exponentially increase customer base", "Implemented a fully redesigned in-app onboarding process to increase retention at the top-most level of our user acquisition funnel", ]
     },
     {